m-abdou/connector/README.md

         * run : npm run docker

      now we need start our server
-      - run : npm run start
+      - run : npm run server

      you can access this server by using this url
       - http://localhost:2020/